Score Status

 How well are we doing?

 Profound changes to our economies – how people work, what they buy, how we live – need to recognise the needs of different kinds of people, and include them in designing policies that can help us all be greener.
-Participatory policymaking is important because, like good governance in general, it supports green interventions and allows them to be more effective.
-An inclusive green economy avoids imposing green interventions from above, by instead engaging in dialogue with people about what they need and want from the transition.
+Participatory policymaking is essential to a green economy because an inclusive green economy avoids imposing green interventions from above and instead engages in dialogue with people about what they need and want from the transition.
+At its most ambitious level, participatory policymaking mandates transparent and comprehensive consultation and assessment of government policies and proposed legislation, focusing on their impact on socially marginalised groups.

 About this policy